 Can you see how light, fluffy, and mousse-like this pie is?

-What I like most about this no bake pumpkin pie recipe is, it’s not super sweet and the pumpkin flavor really shines!
+What I like most about this no bake pumpkin pie recipe is, that it’s not super sweet and the pumpkin flavor really shines!

-I’m always surprised how much this no-bake pumpkin pie tastes like regular pumpkin pie!
+I’m always surprised how much this no-bake pumpkin cheesecake pie tastes like regular pumpkin pie!
 You almost don’t even taste the cream cheese.
 (Especially when you add a huge dollop of vanilla-flavored cream on top!)

-Here’s what you need to know about this No-Bake Pumpkin Pie Recipe:
+Here’s what you need to know about this No-Bake Pumpkin cheesecake Pie Recipe: